 I have been a graduate student at the University of Nebraska-Lincoln since Fall 2013.
 My advisor is Dr. Christine A. Kelley.
 I’m interested in error-correcting codes, information theory, and applied discrete mathematics.
 A copy of my CV can be found here.

-C. Mayer, K. Haymaker, and C.A.Kelley, “Coding for multilevel and partial erasure channels,” accepted to Advances in Mathematics of Communications.
-17 pages.
+C. Mayer, K. Haymaker, and C.A.Kelley, “Channel Decomposition for Multilevel Codes Over Multilevel and Partial Erasure Channels,” accepted to Advances in Mathematics of Communications.

 C. Mayer and C.A.Kelley, “LT Codes on Partial Erasure Channels,” 2017 IEEE International Symposium on Information Theory (ISIT), July 2017.